sap-tutorials/Tutorials/tutorials/spa-subscribe-booster/spa-subscribe-booster.md

     !![11.png](11.PNG)

-Your are now ready to use SAP Process Automation in SAP BTP free tier .
+Your are now ready to use SAP Process Automation in SAP BTP Free Tier .

 [VALIDATE_1]
 [ACCORDION-END]